NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Background

-Diffusion models, {\em e.g.}, Denoising Diffusion Probabilistic Models (DDPMs)~\cite{DBLP:conf/nips/HoJA20}, are powerful generative models that have been recently adopted to synthesize high-quality data, such as images~\cite{DBLP:conf/nips/DhariwalN21}, audio~\cite{DBLP:conf/icml/LiuCYMLM0P23}, and tabular data~\cite{DBLP:journals/pacmmod/LiuFTLD24,DBLP:conf/icml/KotelnikovBRB23}.
-Inspired by the physical process of diffusion, where information (\emph{e.g.}, particles, data) is gradually dispersed over time, these models learn to reverse this process so that a target distribution can be generated from a given prior distribution (Gaussian distribution as in DDPM) by a series of Markov transitions.
+Diffusion models are powerful generative models that have been recently adopted to synthesize high-quality data, such as images~\cite{DBLP:conf/nips/DhariwalN21}, audio~\cite{DBLP:conf/icml/LiuCYMLM0P23}, and tabular data~\cite{DBLP:journals/pacmmod/LiuFTLD24,DBLP:conf/icml/KotelnikovBRB23}.
+Inspired by the physical process of diffusion, where information (\emph{e.g.}, particles, data) is gradually dispersed over time, these models learn to reverse this process so that a target distribution can be generated from a given prior distribution.
 In particular, diffusion models operate in two key stages, \emph{i.e.}, forward process and reverse process, with slight variations in the details depending on the specific model.
-For illustration purposes, we use DDPM as a representative to formally explain these stages:
+For illustration purposes, we use the Denoising Diffusion Probabilistic Model (DDPM) as a representative to formally explain these stages:

-\paragraph{Diffusion (Forward) Process} This process incrementally corrupts the data by adding Gaussian noise in discrete timesteps, ultimately transforming it into a simple noise distribution.
+\paragraphtitle{Diffusion (Forward) Process} This process incrementally corrupts the data by adding Gaussian noise in discrete timesteps, ultimately transforming it into a simple noise distribution.
 Given a data sample \( \mathbf{x}_0 \sim q(\mathbf{x}) \) from the true data distribution \( q(\mathbf{x}) \), the forward process is formulated as a Markov chain:

 where \( \beta_t \) represents the variance schedule controlling the noise added at each step \( t \).
 The data distribution after \( T \) timesteps, \( q(\mathbf{x}_T) \), approximates an isotropic Gaussian distribution \( \mathcal{N}(\mathbf{0}, \mathbf{I}) \).